The arithmetic local Nori fundamental group: The local Nori fundamental group in general

 In fact there is much more: over a perfect field a pro-local gerbe is neutral, and the neutralization is unique up to a unique isomorphism.

 \begin{lem} Let $\Gamma$ be a pro-local gerbe over a perfect field $k$.
 Then $\Gamma(k)$ is equivalent to a set with one point, in other words, it is a non-empty groupoid in which between every two objects there exists exactly one isomorphism.
-Or equivalently, the Tannakian category $\Vect(\Gamma)$ has a neutral fiber functor which is unique up to a unique isomorphism. \end{lem} \begin{proof} Since $\Gamma$ is a profinite gerbe, we may write $\Gamma:=\varprojlim_{i\in I}\Gamma_i$, where $I$ is a cofiltered essentially small category and $\Gamma_i$ are finite and local gerbes over $k$.
-It is easy to see that we can reduce the problem to the case where $\Gamma$ is finite.
+Equivalently, the Tannakian category $\Vect(\Gamma)$ has a neutral fiber functor which is unique up to a unique isomorphism. \end{lem} \begin{proof} Since $\Gamma$ is a profinite gerbe, we may write $\Gamma:=\varprojlim_{i\in I}\Gamma_i$, where $I$ is a cofiltered essentially small category and $\Gamma_i$ are finite and local gerbes over $k$.
+In this way we reduce to the case where $\Gamma$ is finite.

-We first show that $\Gamma(k)\neq \emptyset$.
+We first show that $\Gamma(k)\neq \varnothing$.
 The stack $\Gamma$ is reduced because it has a faithfully flat map from a reduced scheme, namely the spectrum of some field.
 Moreover since $\Gamma$ is local we clearly have $\Gamma=\Pi^\LL_{\Gamma/k}$.
-Thus $\Gamma(k)=\Pi^\LL_{\stX/k}(k)\neq \emptyset$ by \ref{neutralization of local Tannakian categories}.
+Thus $\Gamma(k)=\Pi^\LL_{\stX/k}(k)\neq \varnothing$ by \ref{neutralization of local Tannakian categories}.

 In particular $\Gamma=\Bi G$, where $G$ is a finite and local group scheme over $k$.
 If $P$ is a $G$-torsor over $k$ then $P$ is finite and geometrically connected.
-Thus $P=\Spec A$, where $A$ is local, finite and with residue field purely inseparable over $k$.
-Thus $P(k)$ consists of one element.
-This is precisely what we wanted to show. \end{proof}
+Thus $P=\Spec A$, where~$A$ is local, finite with purely inseparable residue field extension $l/k$.
+Since $k$ is perfect, we have $l=k$.
+Thus $P(k)$ consists of one element, as we wanted to show. \end{proof}

+\begin{rmk} The key point of Lemma \ref{profinite gerbe} is that any non-empty finite and local stack over a perfect field $k$ has a $k$-rational point.
+Indeed, consider the $n$-th relative Frobenius twist: $\Gamma\arr \Gamma^{(n)}$.
+According to \cite[Lemma 3.6, p.~11]{TZ19} there exists $n\in \N$ such that the Frobenius twist factors through $\Gamma_\et$ which is equal to $\Spec(k)$ because $\Gamma$ is finite and local.
+This provides a rational section for $\Gamma^{(n)}$.
+But since $k$ is perfect, by twisting back with $(-)^{(-n)}$, we see that $\Gamma$ has a $k$-rational point. \end{rmk}

-Since affine group schemes are the same as affine gerbes with a given rational section we obtain the following: \begin{cor} Let $k$ be a perfect field.
-The functor
+Since affine group schemes are the same as affine gerbes with a given rational section, we obtain the following: